mohimanilab/MetaMiner/README.md

     Sequence files are antiSMASH output (`.final.gbk`).
 If not specified, the input files are expected to be raw genome nucleotide sequences in FASTA format (see also `--boa` option).
 Tested with antiSMASH v.2 output.

-`--boa`
+`--ripp`
-    Sequence files are BOA output (protein `.fasta`).
+    Sequence files are already predicted and translated RiPP sequences (protein `.fasta`), e.g. it is BOA output.
     If not specified, the input files are expected to be raw genome nucleotide sequences in FASTA format (see also `--antismash` option).

 `-c <class>` (or `--class <class>`)